purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-scales.rst

 --------------

 The two scales a `ChassisController <abstract-chassis-controller.html>`_ needs to do all of its closed-loop control.
 First index is the wheel diameter, second index is the wheel track.
-Read the `clawbot programming tutorial <../../../tutorials/walkthrough/clawbot.html>`_ for more information behind the meaning of these two numbers.

 The wheel track is the center-to-center distance between the wheels (center-to-center meaning the width between the centers of both wheels).

 .. tabs ::
    .. tab :: Prototype